MaPPmath/mappmath.github.io/pages/people.md

 them appropriate resources and work with their stakeholders to bring mathematical puzzle experiences to young people in their communities.

-You can contact Dr. Couch by email at <development@mappmath.org>.
+You can contact Dr. Couch by email at <development@mappmath.org> or visit his website at <http://pjcou.ch/>.

 # Our Founders